example42/puppetguide-slides/Beginner/Introduction/Configuration_Management.md

 #### [Chef](https://www.chef.io/)

-- Has Chef clients that connect to Ceph server
+- Has Chef clients that connect to Chef server
 - Has characteristic similar to Puppet
 - Community code is shared on the [Chef Supermarket](https://galaxy.ansible.com/intro#review)
 - Chef code is Ruby with dedicated extensions